Lebara Mobile is a mobile network with international calling at its heart, as many of its plans let you call dozens of destinations at no extra cost.

 View All Lebara Mobile Sim Only Deals |

 Beyond allowances, there are a few other things to know about Lebara’s plans.
 These are shown in the chart below and detailed further underneath.
-But the key highlight is roaming - which is free in India as well as the EU.
+But the key highlight is roaming - which is free in China and India as well as the EU.

 |